ytmimi/Horizon-Media-Weather-Data/README.md

 Below is a detailed description of how to run the code and the rational for the choices I made while working on this assignment

 ### Setup
 I'll be using `pipenv` for dependency management during this project.
-I beleive it's important to keep packages for different projects isolated in their own environment, otherwise you run the risk of updating global packages and breaking older projects.
-I enjoy `pipenv` because it's simple, allows others to easily recreate your enviornment from the `pipfile.lock`, and loads enviornment variables from a `.env` file.
-If you'd like to use other tools for setting up your virtual enviornment I've included a `requirements.txt` file, which outlines all the external packages used.
+I believe it's important to keep packages for different projects isolated in their own environment, otherwise you run the risk of updating global packages and breaking older projects.
+I enjoy `pipenv` because it's simple, allows others to easily recreate your environment  from the `pipfile.lock`, and loads environment  variables from a `.env` file.
+If you'd like to use other tools for setting up your virtual environment  I've included a `requirements.txt` file, which outlines all the external packages used.
 The main package to note is `requests version 2.21.0`.
 All other packages are dependencies of requests.

 If you don't already have `pipenv` installed you can do so with:
 ```